UNIT- VI SOCIOLOGY AND EDUCATION

 and developed the relation between the structure (educational institutions) and the

-The cultural capital of the dominant group, in the form of practices and relation to
+cultural capital of the dominant group, in the form of practices and relation

 culture, is assumed by the school to be the natural and only proper type of cultural capital